Software Guidelines

-A small collection of important thoughts on writing software.
+A small collection of guidelines on writing software.

 Programs must be written for people to read,